Great film, but not for the reasons you might think

 Good ambiance, effective action and a tension prevailing throughout makes for a rather edgy two hours on the big screen.

-Bottom then up What does one need when hitting rock bottom?
+What does one need when hitting rock bottom?
 Someone else who touched bottom too.

 A disgruntled music producer is going through the worst day of his life, having been fired from the company he founded as well as realising he is not doing a great job as a father also.
 In an already half intoxicated state he walk into a bar and he hears an unknown singer; suddenly he has hope for the future.